DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 * Ukraine Family Scheme visa
 * Ukraine Sponsorship Scheme

-Thirdly, you must move to the UK no more than 3 months before the start of your course.
+Thirdly, you must move to England no more than 3 months before the start of your course.

 You will not be eligible for the IRP if you are undergoing [assessment only QTS](/assessment-only-providers).